Automated Peoplemover (APM) Technologies - Supported Vehicles

 Tokyo Teleport Town - a new transit system provides for access to and circulation within the Teleport Town being built on the edge of Tokyo Bay.

-Transrapid - German maglev system that is operational and may be deployed on a route in Central Florida and elsewhere in the U.S. A Transrapid project in Shanghi, China has been constructed and will begin service sometime in 2003.
+Transrapid - German maglev system that is operational and may be deployed on a route in Central Florida and elsewhere in the U.S. A Transrapid project in Shanghi, China has been constructed and began service in 2003.
 See the Maglev page for some current details.

 Monorail systems - several examples of operating monorail systems from around the world.
 Includes six 1996 pictures of the monorail at the Newark International Airport in New Jersey.
 Information about the Las Vegas monorail is also provided.
 Includes information about the monorail initiative passed by Seattle voters in November, 1997 and the subsequent establishment of the Elevated Transportation Company in Seattle.
 On November 8, 2005, Seattle voters rejected the Seattle Monorail project proposed by the Elevated Transportation Company and it has been terminated.